-Trump says has not agreed to roll back tariffs on China
+Trump says has not agreed to roll back tariffs on Chinese goods

 But China was also seeking cancellation of other U.S. tariffs put in place since January 2018.
 Chinese Commerce Ministry spokesman Gao Feng on Thursday said both countries must simultaneously cancel some tariffs on each other’s goods to reach the phase one pact.

-Reporting by Alexandra Alper; Writing by Lisa Lambert and Andrea Shalal; Editing by Chizu Nomiyama, Heather Timmons and Dan Grebler
+Reporting by Alexandra Alper; Writing by Lisa Lambert and Andrea Shalal; Editing by Dan Grebler and Jonathan Oatis